-The Call for Papers is now open.
-Visit the 2016 MCAA Conference website hosted by the University of Illinois at Urbana-Champaign.
+The Call for Papers is now closed.
+The 65th MCAA conference was a great success, for more information including the winners of the awards visit the 2016 MCAA Conference website hosted by the University of Illinois at Urbana-Champaign.

 A regional conference of the Association of Asian Studies (AAS), MCAA provides a forum for scholars and teachers of Asian Studies in the Midwest to gather and exchange knowledge about the history and cultures of Asia for over a half-century.
 The conference features individual paper presentations, as well as panels and roundtables at, which faculty, and graduate and undergraduate students presents and discuss new research and pedagogical tools.

 Studies on Asia is a peer-reviewed interdisciplinary journal sponsored by the Midwest Conference on Asian Affairs (MCAA), a regional conference under the Association for Asian Studies—the world's largest non-profit scholarly organization in the field with approximately 8,000 members worldwide.

 Visit the website for the Studies on Asia Journal

 Learn the history of the Midwest Conference on Asian Affairs.

 The Midwest Conference on Asian Affairs offers three prizes for papers written by students - the Percy Buchanan Graduate Prize, the Sidney DeVere Brown Prize and the Mikiso Hane Prize for papers written by undergraduates.
 MCAA also offers the Jackson and Caroline Bailey Public Service Award for outstanding work in the advancement of Asian Studies.
 These prizes are awarded at the MCAA Annual Meeting held each fall.